IBM/ansible-role-infosvr-import-export/README.md

 1. `progress` - [progressing the workflow](docs/progress.md)
 1. `validate` - [validation framework](docs/validate.md)

-For the `export` and `import`, [mappings](docs/mappings.md) can be applied to transform metadata between environments (eg. renaming, changing containment, etc), and most asset types can also be limited through the use of [conditions](docs/conditions.md).
+For the `export` and `ingest`, [mappings](docs/mappings.md) can be applied to transform metadata between environments (eg. renaming, changing containment, etc), and most asset types can also be limited through the use of [conditions](docs/conditions.md).

 Note that you can generally write these variable structures using any form supported by Ansible, eg. these are all equivalent and simply up to your personal preference: